 A chairde fáilte romhaibh thar n–ais ar scoil.
 Tá súil agam go raibh samhradh iontach agaibh.
-I would especially like to welcome our thirty three new Junior Infants who joined the school for the first time and the two new students who have joined different classes up the school.
+I would especially like to welcome our forty two new Junior Infants who joined the school for the first time and the eleven new students who have joined different classes up the school.
 We are looking forward to having them as part of our school community and hope they all enjoy all their years at Four Masters NS.
-There are now 280 children enrolled here so you can imagine it is a very busy place.
+There are now 298 children enrolled here so you can imagine it is a very busy place.

 I would remind all parents of school uniform and would like to thank all parents for having their children ready and dressed suitably with black runners/ shoes for school.

 We are delighted to welcome Mrs Alicia Corr for the school year who will be teaching 4th class.

 The school will open to receive pupils at 9.20 am.
 No responsibility is accepted for pupils arriving before that time.
 Formal classes begin at 9.40 am.
 It is important that parents are aware that no arrangement exists for the supervision of their children who arrive at the school, whether by school bus or otherwise, before the official opening time.
 The same rule applies if children remain on school grounds after official closing time.

 A significant number of children are arriving before 9.20 a.m. and it is important for parents to be aware that they are unsupervised until 9.20 a.m.
 Schools are not party to the School Transport Scheme and the fact that the children are conveyed to or from school by bus does not impose any additional obligations on the school or teachers.
 The period from 9.20 – 9.40 is assembly time during which homework may be corrected, announcements made etc. Classes end each day at 2 pm for Infants and at 3 pm for all other classes.
 In the case of children travelling by the school bus, the school cannot accept responsibility for escorting them from the bus to the school or from the school to the bus.